Clare Rustad: Personal life

 Rustad grew up on Saltspring Island in British Columbia.
 She began medical school at the University of Toronto in 2008 and graduated in 2012.
 She has a molecular biology degree from the University of Washington and a master's degree in epidemiology from the University of Cambridge.
-Dr. Rustad is currently a resident in Family Medicine in Ontario.
+Dr. Rustad is currently a family doctor on Saltspring Island.
 In March 2013, Rustad joined the National Organizing Committee for the 2015 FIFA Women's World Cup held in Canada.